Social Enterprise Lead

 George has more than 20 years’ experience in the disability field, focused on advocacy, human rights policy and practice, service development and management.

 George is a member of various high-level advisory bodies including the Victorian Disability Advisory Council.
 He has been published in peer-reviewed journals and in a range of media outlets.
-He is the host of the podcast Reasonable and Necessary and has appeared on ABC TV’s You Can’t Ask That and The Drum.
+He has appeared on ABC TV’s You Can’t Ask That and The Drum.

 Project Implementation Manager